jonsimonsen/Countem/README.md

 -The development has been done in a Linux environment, but the code should work from a Windows command window too.
 This will probably be tested soon.

 # History

+# Version 1.1:
+-Fixed some incorrect dates in the file headers.
+-Reorganized the Counter class to inherit from a different base class (Saveable).
+-Reorganized the app to be a class based on the parent class Manager instead of just being an executable loop.
+-The parents and some of the utility functions will be distributed in their own repo.
+To run versions higher than 1.0, this repo must be downloaded and put inside the repo that the code is run from.
+This has not been tested yet.
+If it doesn't work, try to download version 1.0 for now.

 # Version 1 (complete description):
 -unitcounter.py contains a class for counting units ranging from 0 to 99999999 (the highest number that can be displayed with COUNT_LEN digits).